sahassan012/simple-shell/README.md

 ### Commands
 As the UNIX shell does, this program prompts the user and waits for input continously.
-When every command finishes running, the parent process outputs the Process ID and Status.
+When every command finishes running, the parent process outputs the Process ID and Status: ``pid:%d status:%d``

 When piping is invoked, it redirects the output of the first command as input to the second command.
 Here, there are two instances of Process ID and Status displayed.